 The late 1980s and early 1990s witnessed a frightful number of maintenance-related aviation accidents and incidents.
-Eventually, Transport Canada has described twelve major human factors that are likely to reduce an individual's ability to execute his duties effectively and safely, which in turn leads to maintenance errors.
-These factors named as the "Dirty Dozen" are now considered by the aviation industry as a means to talk about human errors in maintenance.
-Knowing about the Dirty Dozen makes it easier to prevent and manage those human factors that lead to errors and to tragic aviation accidents.
+Eventually, Transport Canada developed the concept of the twelve major human factors that are likely to reduce an individual's ability to execute his duties effectively and safely, which in turn leads to maintenance errors.

 What Are the Most Common Maintenance Errors?

 So, what exactly does this Dirty Dozen consist of?
 The twelve human errors include:

 In-depth studies have shed light on some of the most commonly occurring discrepancies during maintenance.
 Here is a comprehensive list of the errors: